JugalBili/speech-to-speech/README.md

  This repo consists of a fully locally hosted AI voice assistant that transcribes speech in real time, processes natural conversations with a local LLM, and responds using realistic text-to-speech.

- There are 4 main components to this pipeline
+ There are 5 main components to this pipeline
  - Wake Word: Requires an activation word to start pipeline (e.g. "Hey PicoVoice")
  - STT: Transcribes your voice into text
+ - Websearch + RAG: Search the web for info and store info in a RAG
  - LLM: Returns a responce to your prompt
  - TTS: Synthesizes LLM output to speech